asyncapi/vs-asyncapi-preview/README.md

 ~~You can open AsyncAPI Preview from the editor title/context menu.~~

-This extension is no longer working from context menu,besides you can use `shift+command+P` to open command palette and select `Preview AsyncAPI`
+This extension is no longer working from context menu, besides you can use `shift+command+P` to open command palette and select `Preview AsyncAPI`.

 ![AsyncAPI Preview](docs/asyncapi-preview-extension-usage.png)